jmmaa/jmmaa/README.md

-My name's John, I mostly do frontend development but I would also like to dig in backend stuff.
-I love coding in general so expect me doing the most random stuff and trying new things!
+My name's John, I mostly do frontend development but I can also dig into backend stuff if I had the chance.
+I love programming in general so expect me trying the most random, interesting, or complex stuff!

 - 🌱 learning Typescript and Rust